eliedz/eliedz.github.io/index.md

 Chilling effects are largely based on people's perceived levels of risk, and not on the actual risks that they might face.
 For the author's claim to still stand, there needs to exist some reason why people are assuming that search queries involving these terms do not present the same level of risk as accessing a Wikipedia article.
 <!-- I'm not sure I like this part, it's not really relevant and Wikipedia is a reliable source, teachers just don't want people to copy things without checking them -->
-One possible explanation could be that users perceive Google searches, involving mostly results from more mainstream sources and media outlets, with less worry  opposed to Wikipedia which might be perceived as a less legitimate and a shadier source of information, especially given the widespread campaign in the past of western schools to dissuade students from using Wikipedia as a valid source of information in their schoolwork.

 Another possible explanation would be the introduction of the Google features "in-depth articles" and Google Hummingbird, which improve the search engine's knowledge graph considerably.
 Google knowledge graphs show information about people and events, usually from a topic's Wikipedia article, right in the search page and therefore might cause a lot of users to not need to visit the full Wikipedia page.